grgwsmth/gsd/case-studies/figma-plugin.md

 ---
+slug: figma-plugin
 layout: case-study
 title: Case study<span class="hilight">.</span>
+image: work-thumb-ai.png
+alt: Figma and Cursor logos
+align: center
-masthead-pill: Walmart
+company: Walmart
-masthead-intro: Leveraging AI to improve designer experience
+intro: Evolving the designer experience in Figma
-masthead-description: Using Cursor (AI code editor) to build a Figma plugin, allowing designers to easily construct complex organisms..
+description: I used Cursor (AI code editor) to build a Figma plugin, allowing designers to easily create variations of a complex Side Navigation component.
+I was able to accomplish, on my own, what would have previously required a dedicated engineering resource.
+Designers can quickly iterate their Side Navigation elements without the need to submit a ticket for a library update.
-masthead-image: work-landing-02.png
-masthead-caption: Figma + Cursor
-masthead-alt: Figma and Cursor logos
-masthead-duration: Q1/Q2, FY26 (April 2025 - May 2025)
+duration: Q1/Q2, FY26 (April 2025 - May 2025)
+readmore: /case-studies/figma-plugin
 exclude: true
 ---

-{% include section-title.html label="Background" %}
+{% include section-title.html label="Summary" %}

+{% include copy-block-note.html copy="This summary shows the steps I took to build this proprietary Figma plugin.
+I'd be happy to present a more detailed case study, and demo the plugin, at your convenience!" %}

-{% include copy-block.html copy="As we moved into FY26, Walmart's business leadership was encouraging design and tech teams to embrace AI tools, and find ways to use them to improve our workflows.
-A quarterly design summit was dedicated to the topic of new AI tools.
-Design leadership had given the design system team a directive to find ways to automate complex aspects of our systems, to improve user experience." %}
+{% include copy-block.html copy="As we moved into FY26, Walmart's business leadership encouraged design and tech teams to embrace AI tools, and find ways to use them to improve our workflows.
+I saw this as an opportunity to leverage my previous front-end development experience, and I built a plugin to automate the customization of a complex component." %}

-{% include case-study-h3.html label="My role & responsibilites" %}

-{% include copy-block.html copy="Looking for an interesting way to leverage my previous front-end development experience, I decided that exploring Figma plugins would be an exciting way to approach the automated construction of complex components." %}

 {% include figure.html image="case-studies/figma-plugin.png" caption="Figma plugin development" %}

 {% include section-title.html label="Challenge" %}

-{% include copy-block.html copy="One of the largest component sets in the PX Pattern Library, a Walmart Enterprise pattern library, is the Side Navigation component set, which we refer to as the 'SideNav' component.
-The SideNav component set is made up of multiple atoms, molecules, and organisms.
-It's highly flexible, and it's organized in the library in such a way that library maintainers can recreate variations of the SideNav for any product in Walmart's Enterprise business pillar." %}
+{% include copy-block.html copy="One of the largest component sets in the PX Pattern Library, a Walmart Enterprise pattern library, is the Side Navigation component set.
+The 'Side Nav' component set is made up of multiple atoms, molecules, and organisms.
+It's highly flexible, and it's organized in the library in such a way that library maintainers can recreate variations for any product in Walmart's Enterprise business pillar." %}

 {% include figure-big.html image="case-studies/figma-plugin-sidenav.png" caption="PX Pattern Library SideNav components" %}

-{% include copy-block.html copy="The only downside of this component set, which is an aspect of any such complex component set, is that it requires time consuming collaboration with the pattern library team when someone needs a variation or iteration.
+{% include copy-block.html copy="One downside of such complex components is that time consuming collaboration with the pattern library team is required when someone needs a variation or iteration.
 To maintain library integrity, and to ensure that new variations are constructed correctly, users must:" %}

 - File a ticket with the pattern library team.
 - Submit a hierarchy of parent/child links requested in the new variation.